luketurner/habitsheets/README.md

 mix fly.deploy
 ```

-HabitSheets is configured to send mails over SMTP with TLS/SSL and user-password auth.
+HabitSheets is configured to send mails over SMTP with StartTLS and user-password auth.
 For this to work you'll need to set environment variables:

 ```bash
 fly secrets set \